勃起功能障碍

 摘要

-Epidemiological studies suggest a relationship between vitamin D deficiency and erectile dysfunction (ED).
+BACKGROUND AND PURPOSE: Epidemiological studies suggest a relationship between vitamin D deficiency and erectile dysfunction (ED).
 We hypothesized that vitamin D deficiency or vitamin D receptor (VDR) knockout causes ED and analysed the underlying molecular mechanisms.
-Erectile function was assessed in vivo in anaesthetized male mice or rats by evaluating intracavernosal pressure (ICP) and in vitro in male Vdr-/- mice, and rat or human isolated corpora cavernosa (CCs) mounted in a myograph.
+EXPERIMENTAL APPROACH: mice, and rat or human isolated corpora cavernosa (CCs) mounted in a myograph.
 Bulk RNA-sequencing (RNA-seq) transcriptomic analysis was performed in rat CCs.
 Vitamin D deficiency was induced in rats fed a vitamin D-free diet for 5 months.
-CCs from human donors with low plasma vitamin D exhibited reduced nitric oxide (NO)-dependent erectile function.
+KEY RESULTS: CCs from human donors with low plasma vitamin D exhibited reduced nitric oxide (NO)-dependent erectile function.
 This ED was also reproduced in vitamin D-deficient rats and VDR knockout mice, in vivo and ex vivo, and is associated with penile fibrosis and reduced response to the phosphodiesterase 5 inhibitor (PDE5i) sildenafil.
 CCs from deficient rats show increased superoxide levels, and their impaired erectile function was restored by superoxide scavengers.
 Transcriptomic analysis, real-time polymerase chain reaction (RT-PCR) and Western blot showed down-regulated secretory leukocyte protease inhibitor (Slpi).
 Moreover, recombinant SLPI prevented superoxide-induced ED, while Slpi gene silencing led to reduced erectile function in a superoxide-dependent manner.
-Vitamin D deficiency or VDR knockout reduces erectile function.
+CONCLUSION AND IMPLICATIONS: Vitamin D deficiency or VDR knockout reduces erectile function.
 We suggest that this effect is mediated by increased superoxide levels and down-regulation of SLPI.
 Vitamin D deficiency might be an aetiological factor for vascular ED and for the therapeutic failure of PDE5i.

 科研通智能强力驱动